pfmahoney/Proform_tdf_v2_BLE/README.md

 https://github.com/kevinmott09/proformBLE

 While this implementation is a complete rewrite, the original project demonstrated that replacing the factory iFit console on the ProForm TdF platform was feasible and served as the initial inspiration and I used his reverse-engineering of the cadence and resistance values as well as the RS-485 connectivity as the basis for my code.
 Without the example from @kevinmott09, there's a high probability my Proform TdF v4 Pro would be headed over to  metal scrap recycling.

+The project is grateful to Dan Bee (TDF Data Bridge) and Roberto Viola (qdomyos-zwift) for their data bridge software which I have used for years.
+Without them, I'd have sold or donated or scrapped the bicycle years ago.
+With the access to the data bridges, I could ride in Zwift and that gave new life to the bike.

 This project received advice and code from ChatGPT although it is my design and my project.